 COVID-19 UPDATE: Information is available HERE on our website.

 FALL 2020 UPDATE:UFV has announced that nearly all courses and assessments this fall will be delivered online.
 Classes or hands-on learning that can’t be delivered online will be deferred to January.
 MORE INFORMATION

 Located in the beautiful Fraser Valley just east of Vancouver, the University of the Fraser Valley (UFV) is a fully accredited, public university that enrolls approximately 10,000 students per year.
-UFV has campuses and locations in Abbotsford, Chilliwack, Mission, Hope and Agassiz, and a growing presence in Chandigarh, India.
+UFV has campuses in Abbotsford, Chilliwack, and Mission, as well as a centre in Hope.

 UFV is large enough to offer variety, and yet small class sizes allow you to get to know your instructors and learn in a hands-on environment.
 We offer more than 100 programs, including two master’s degrees, 19 bachelor’s degrees, majors, minors, and extended minors in more than 30 subject areas, and more than a dozen trades and technology programs.

 33700 Prentis Avenue

 - Bachelor’s Degree: Arts & Science